-WHAT THEY DO: EcoForesters is a nonprofit professional forestry organization dedicated to conserving and restoring Appalachian forests.
-Forestland owners and local communities benefit from EcoForesters’ ability to develop and implement forest stewardship strategies that promote sustainability and resiliency.
+WHAT THEY DO: EcoForesters is a nonprofit professional forestry organization dedicated to conserving and restoring our Appalachian forests through education and stewardship.
+Forestland owners and local communities benefit from EcoForesters’ ability to develop and implement forest stewardship strategies that promote future forest sustainability and resiliency.
 Our methods emphasize sound ecological management over other profit- and production-driven forest management approaches.
-We make positive impacts on the Appalachian landscape while helping landowners achieve individual management objectives.
+We are actively making positive impacts on the Appalachian landscape, while still helping landowners achieve their individual management objectives.

-WHAT THEY DO: Friends of Great Smoky Mountains National Park assists the National Park Service in preserving and protecting Great Smoky Mountains National Park by raising funds, building public awareness and providing volunteers.
-Friends of the Smokies also offers unique opportunities like Trails Forever, which connects volunteers with trail reconstruction in the park.
-The organization’s Parks as Classrooms program brings over 18,000 students from nearby communities into the park for hands-on science education.
+WHAT THEY DO: Friends of Great Smoky Mountains National Park assists the National Park Service in its mission to preserve and protect Great Smoky Mountains National Park by raising funds and public awareness, and providing volunteers for needed projects.

 WHAT THEY DO: We’re people who care about where we live — our homes, neighborhoods and the planet.
 Since 2001, we have been advancing sustainability in the built environment through community education, measurable standards and regional action.
 We make a difference by hosting original educational events, distributing the annual Green Building Directory, managing the Blue Horizons Project community campaign and implementing programs such as Green Built Homes and Appalachian Offsets.

 WHAT THEY DO: We permanently protect and steward our region’s most beloved natural areas.
-When you support local land and water conservation, you ensure our lands, waters, wildlife, farms and way of life will be there for future generations.
-By preserving vital resources, you improve the area’s quality of life and continue building healthy and vibrant communities — forever.
+When you support local land and water conservation, you ensure our lands, our waters, our wildlife, our farms and our way of life will be there for future generations.
+By preserving vital resources, you improve the quality of life and continue building healthy and vibrant communities, forever.